What You Need to Know About Methadone Overdose

 - As part of maintenance therapy for people addicted to opioids

 How to Help Someone With a Methadone Use Disorder?

 If you or someone you know is struggling with a methadone substance use disorder, getting help as soon as possible is essential.
 Here are some ways you can get started:

 - Talk to a doctor or mental health professional: If you’re worried about your methadone use, or someone else’s, it’s essential to talk to a doctor or other healthcare professional.
 They can provide health information to help you understand your risks and make a plan to keep you safe while ensuring patient privacy.

 - Join a support group: Many great organizations offer support for people struggling with methadone use disorders, such as Narcotics Anonymous (NA) and SMART Recovery.
 These groups can provide you with valuable resources and support about drug safety from others who have been in your shoes.

 - Seek out treatment: Getting professional help is often the best way to overcome a methadone use disorder.
-Therapy from a healthcare provider like Zinnia Healing can involve detoxification, inpatient or outpatient therapy, and other support services.
+Therapy from a healthcare provider like Zinnia Health can involve detoxification, inpatient or outpatient therapy, and other support services.
 Finding a treatment provider you trust and feel comfortable with is essential.

 - Make healthy lifestyle choices: Eating a nutritious diet, exercising regularly, and getting enough sleep are all critical for recovery from a methadone use disorder.
 These healthy lifestyle choices can help you feel better physically and mentally and may also help reduce your risk of relapse.